General Math FAQ

 - Your placement recommendation says that you can take MAT201 or MAT203:

-• Here you choose between two courses that cover the same topic with different levels of mathematical abstraction.
-In this case attending the first few lectures, doing the homework for both and taking the first quiz should give you the needed information.
+• Here you must choose between two courses that cover the same topic with different levels of mathematical abstraction.
+In this case attending the first few lectures, doing the homework and taking the first quiz should give you the needed information.
 For most students the answer will become clear by the end of drop/add.
-This particular choice is largely a question of taste, so you have to give it a few days and decide for yourself.
+201 is a very serious course, and for most purposes it provides the background you need in multivariable calculus.
+Choosing between 201 and 203 is largely a question of taste, so feel free to try 203 for a week or two and then it will be easy to switch down to 201 if you want.
 If you are undecided as the drop/add deadline approaches, talk to your instructor or consult majors/advisors in your future department or you can talk to the associate undergraduate representative or the placement officer.

-• MAT102 and MAT175 are "terminal" courses; in other words, they are meant to be the last math class you take at Princeton.
-They are not sufficiently rigorous to prepare you for more advanced math courses.
-They minimally satisfy the math requirement for some programs.
-Choosing them closes off some options, and this is an argument for attempting the more rigorous alternative.
+• MAT175 is a "terminal" course; in other words, it is meant to be the last math class you take at Princeton.
+It is not sufficiently rigorous to prepare you for more advanced math courses.
+It minimally satisfies the math requirement for some programs.
+Choosing 175 closes off some options, and this is an argument for attempting the more rigorous alternative.
 You may need to consult your academic adviser about this decision.